 Strategic thinking is both an art and a science; it’s a perspective that one must develop to see the forest for the trees in today’s dynamic business environment.
 The Internet of Things, driverless cars, analytics, and other innovations require winning business models that are just as complex as products.
 Successful leaders must be able to zoom out to see the big picture and zoom in to see the details.
 They must keep one eye on the present while looking ahead.
 Strategic, systems-based thinking is essential.

-In this webinar, SDM alumnus Aravind Ratnam, director of corporate strategy at Wind River, a wholly owned subsidiary of Intel Corporation, will share his adventures and lessons learned in using this approach to innovate and lead.
+In this webinar, SDM alumnus Aravind Ratnam, head of connected vehicle products at Wind River, a wholly owned subsidiary of Intel Corporation, will share his adventures and lessons learned in using this approach to innovate and lead.